-Around the turn of the last century, the first logging camp went up on the east side of the Crow Wing River railroad bridge, between the Seventh and Eighth Crow Wing Lakes.
-In 1902, lumber baron Thomas Barlow Walker (yep, the guy that founded the Walker Art Center) built a sawmill along the southern shore of Eleventh Crow Wing Lake, which was the largest in the stateat the time.
 Development in the area skyrocketed and a fur trading post and hotel were built on the west side of the Crow Wing River railroad bridge.
-By 1907 there were over 4,000 lumberjacks harvesting acre after acre of poplar, aspen, and pine forest.
+By 1907, there were over 4,000 lumberjacks harvesting acre after acre of poplar, aspen, and pine forest.
 The Red River Sawmill ran night and day, year ‘round, cutting and planing the logs to be loaded onto rail cars and sent south.

-In 1916 the sawmill closed.
-Like most timber towns, the population dwindled once the trees were harvested and the sawmill was shuttered.
+The sawmill closed in 1916.
+Like most lumber towns, the population dwindled once the trees were harvested and the sawmill was shuttered.
 By 1926, years of lumber trains crossing the rickety railroad bridge had taken their toll.
-A new link needed to be built to get logs safely across the Crow Wing River from points further north and west.
-In 1927 a beautiful log trestle bridge was built to span the gorge high above the river.
+A new link was to get logs safely across the Crow Wing River from points further north and west.
+In 1927, a beautiful log trestle bridge was built to span the gorge high above the river.

 Photos of the demolition of the trestle bridge can be found at the City of Akeley’s webpage.